You need to make $173,000 per year to be in the top 1% of earners at age 30.

 3. Max out your work retirement plan – 401(k), 403(b), etc.

-This is a stretch goal for many but a good goal for a twenty-something to work towards.
+This is a stretch goal for many but a good goal for a twenty-something (or anyone) to work towards.

 Boost your annual retirement plan contribution by putting in the maximum you can contribute per year ($18k).